Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 To enable messaging, you must have an account with:

 - Zendesk Suite OR Support + Chat (Team plan or higher) with the Agent Workspace enabled.
-See Enabling and disabling the Zendesk Agent Workspace for instructions on enabling the workspace.
+See Activating and deactivating the Zendesk Agent Workspace for instructions on enabling the workspace.

 Before enabling messaging, we recommend you have an account with:

 - An active, public help center, with at least 10 articles that cover commonly-asked questions.

 Note: A public help center is required if you plan to use Answer Bot capabilities that refer to your help center content, such as article suggestion.
 If you do not want to use that Answer Bot functionality, you can have a restricted help center, or no help center.

 You should evaluate your web and mobile channels and determine which you’ll want to implement to best serve your customers and your business.
 Consider the following:

 - Your digital presence.
 Which page(s) are your customers currently using to reach you – a help center page?
 Check which web pages drive the most conversion.
 A mobile app?
 Ask how you provide support through the app.
 How you answer these questions can impact how you implement messaging on your web and mobile channels.